googlefonts/googlefonts.github.io/gf-guide/tools.md

 Font developers are expected to understand the following:

 -   Shell scripting (usually `bash`).
--   How to manage Python packages/tools using `pip`.
+-   How to manage Python packages/tools using `pip`, and virtual environments.
 -   A basic understanding of the command-line.
 Users should be able to traverse directories and understand the commands `cd`, `ls`, `mv`, `cp`.

 See the useful links section at the bottom of this page to bring you up to speed.

+**Note:** If you are not familiar with the concepts listed above, and do not wish to learn about them; we recommend you to try following the [github repository requirements](./upstream.html) as close as possible, as well as the [font file requirements](./requirements.html), and a GF Team Member will help you with the tooling and building process of your font.

 ## Setting up a working environment